FA Cup third round: How to watch, start time, stream link, preview, odds

 [ MORE: How to watch PL in the USA ]

-Liverpool needed an hour to do so, but they eventually ran away with a 4-1 victory over Aston Villa’s under-23 team.
+Liverpool needed an hour to do so, but they eventually ran away with a 4-1 victory over Aston Villa’s under-23 team (RECAP HERE).

-Coming up next at 3 pm ET, the day’s final fixture will see Manchester United host EFL Championship (and recently relegated) side Watford at Old Trafford.

-📋 Plenty of changes for tonight's team sheet — come on United!

 Saturday’s 10 am ET action (RECAP HERE) saw five Premier League sides — Leicester City, Burnley, Fulham West Brom and Sheffield United — in action against lower-division sides.
 The full list of fixtures for the weekend can be found at the bottom of this page.